 - How will the business be doing in the next 5 years or 10 years?

-To assess whether or not a business is doing well, the first thing you should look at is their financial numbers.
+To assess whether or not a business is doing well, the first thing you should look at is its financial numbers.

 So, what are the financial numbers we should care about?